anjana-analyst/Programming-Tutorials/Competitive Programming/Readme.md

 Solve without using conditional statements and the loop.

 Day 19:<br>
-Write a python program to print semicolon without using a semicolon anywhere in the code.
+Write a program to print semicolon without using a semicolon anywhere in the code.

 Day 20:<br>
 To find the square of a number without using actual multiplication or division